Understanding the Differences between Meta's SWE System Design and Product Design Interviews

 - Broad Relevance: Skills honed for System Design interviews are widely applicable across a variety of engineering roles.
 This universality means that the effort you put into preparing for this type of interview can benefit your career long-term, beyond just the interview at Meta.

-Why Opt for Product Design?
+Why Opt for Product Architecture?

-- Demonstrate Specific Expertise: If you have strong experience in full-stack or backend development, particularly with user-facing features, the Product Design interview is an ideal platform to showcase these skills.
+- Demonstrate Specific Expertise: If you have strong experience in full-stack or backend development, particularly with user-facing features, the Product Architecture interview is an ideal platform to showcase these skills.
 This interview type is specifically suited for those who excel in areas like API design and client-server interaction.

 - User Experience Focus: This interview type allows you to demonstrate how your technical decisions positively impact the user experience.
 It's perfect for those passionate about creating intuitive and engaging products that users love.